Smart Care (Dementia)

 services for the elderly which include:

-Skilled Nursing Facilities provide round-the-clock assistance with healthcare and activities of daily living.
+Skilled Nursing Facilities provide care to those with illnesses or mental conditions requiring full-time monitoring and medical care.
 Payment options can include Medicare, Medicare Advantage Plans, Long-Term Care Insurance, Medicaid, Veterans Administration Aid, and Private Pay (Out-of-Pocket).

-Personal Care Homes (also known as a residential care homes) in Texas are private residences most often within a subdivision that offer personal care services, assistance and supervision to four or more persons.
+Residential Care Homes in Texas are private residences most often within a subdivision that offer personal care services, assistance and supervision to four or more persons.
 They offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
 They typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.

-Senior Housing & Care Locators assist families who are considering options for assisted living, independent living, nursing home care and memory care primarily.
-However, they can also assist with home care options such as home health and non medical in home care, respite care and hospice.
+Senior Housing Locators assist families who are considering options for assisted living / memory care or long-term nursing home care.
+However, they can also assist with locating in-home care options such as home health and non medical in home care, respite care and hospice.

-Granny Pods (or flats) is a tiny home built or placed on the same property as the home of someone who will look after the occupant.
+Granny Pods is a Accessory Dwelling Units (ADU's) you place on your property.
 They offer more privacy and independence than living with family as they are set up on the property of a larger family home and connected to the existing utilities.
-They are typically 400-500 square feet in space.
+They are typically 350-500 square feet in space.

 Elder Options of Texas